miguel5612/MQSensorsLib/README.md

 ### And coding style tests

-These tests may generate statistics validation using descriptive tools for cuantitative variables.
+These tests may generate statistics validation using descriptive tools for quantitative variables.

 ```
 Examples/MQ-board.ino